kyma-incubator/compass/docs/director/03-statuses.md

 - `INITIAL` - used for newly created Applications and Runtimes that have not performed any calls to the Director yet
 - `PROVISIONING` - used for Runtimes that are being provisioned
 - `CONNECTED` - used for connected Applications and Runtimes
-- `FAILED` - used for Applications and Runtimes whose connection with the Director failed
+- `FAILED` - used for Applications and Runtimes whose attempt to connect with the Director failed

 ## Automatic status update